zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Patrick says yes, the two on the seesaw are his chi ldren.
 And he says, “Those three boys on the swings are mine, too.”
 “Swings” ( swings) are basically seats – things you sit on – that are connected to long chai ns, long thin ropes, or chains that are themselves connected to a high bar above y ou.
 The swing allows you to go back and forth in the air while sitting down.

 Patrick says, “Over there, you’ll see another one of my sons swinging on the trapeze rings.”
-A “trapeze (trapeze) ring (ring)” i s a metal ring that is connected to a long piece of rope or a long chain that you can s wing from, back and forth, by holding onto it with your hands.
+A “trapeze (trapeze) ring (ring)” is a metal ring that is connected to a long piece of rope or a long chain that you can s wing from, back and forth, by holding onto it with your hands.
 Patrick also menti ons his youngest son “is playing in the sandbox” (sandbox).
 A “sandbox” is a  large box that is filled with,

 not surprisingly, “sand” – something that you would  find, say, on a beach by the ocean.